 Learn more about nighttime wetting in our "Ask the Expert" video below.

 Many children with dysfunctional voiding show poor pelvic floor muscle relaxation caused by “holding it.”
 It is a learned behavior that develops over time, leading to an abnormal urine stream and poor emptying of the bladder.
-While dysfunctional voiding happens in the voiding phase, a child will often have symptoms when not voiding, such as wetting.
+While dysfunctional bladder emptying happens in the voiding phase, a child will often have symptoms when not voiding, such as wetting.
 In most children, voiding problems can be treated without surgery.